Michigan Hummingbirds: Feeders, Nectar & Plants

 Provide safe perches and nesting cover

-• Keep some shrubs, small deciduous trees, and a few dead or thin branches where hummingbirds can rest, display, and build nests.
+Keep some shrubs, small deciduous trees, and a few dead or thin branches where hummingbirds can rest, display, and build nests.
+Avoid pruning everything into neat, bare shapes; a slightly “softer” outline with twiggy tips gives birds more places to sit.

 Offer water in a way hummingbirds like